wtsi-hgi/hgi-vault/doc/design.md

 > Attachments: `delete-24.fofn.gz` `delete-72.fofn.gz`
 > `delete-240.fofn.gz` `deleted.fofn.gz`

+##### Intervault Operations

+Our base assumption is that the homogroupic trees, which define where vaults are located, are mutually exclusive and tightly silo data.
+That is, files should not be moved between silos without their ownership changing, which may or may not happen automatically or immediately.
+This could result in ownership contention: one inode, with two files that reside under different groups; an inode can only have one group owner, so the complementary group would lose access.
+This cannot be detected, so it is considered beyond the scope of this project to track files that are moved between, or out of vaulted locations, on the same physical device.

+A minor exception to this is when files are moved across devices to silos under the same group.
+In this case, the original hard link would be removed (leaving an orphaned vault hardlink) and be reassigned on the target volume, with no respective vault annotation.
+The design of the sweeper is such that this could lead to irrecoverable data loss: an orphaned source vault file will be cleaned automatically and files spontaneously detected in the target vault that meet the deletion criteria will be deleted without warning.

+Note that this is an important training point that users *must* be aware of and understand, otherwise they will lose data.

 #### Drain Phase

 The only argument that is of interest to the drain phase is